 I'm none of those, although I might just be a bit of a joker.
 If you must choose how to label me, I made a short list.
 I am a published author, a million dollar sales manager, a musician capable of playing woodwinds, brass and keyboards, a marksman, a journalist, a teacher, a…Continue

 Okay.
 I tried to sucker you thinking this was going to be about prostitutes or at least the ones familiar to all of us.
-However, this about the so-called red-light traffic management systems used around the country and how they are full of whole for legal challenges, but to challenge the accuracy and effectiveness of…Continue
+However, this about the so-called red-light traffic management systems used around the country and how they are full of whole for legal challenges, but to challenge the accuracy and effectiveness of these red light bandits would take oodles of time for $a…Continue

 Not very often does a book come along that I feel is about me until I read Ian Leslie’s book “Curiosity: The Desire to Know and Why Your Future Depends on It.”
 I shouldn’t be writing this review because I am biased, which a reporter should never be.
-However, within six-pages, “Curiosity,” it made me feel as if I had…Continue
+However, within six-pages, “Curiosity,” it made me feel as if I had discovered myself.